Surrey-Panorama Ridge

-Surrey-Panorama Ridge was a provincial electoral district for the Legislative Assembly of British Columbia, Canada from 2001 to 2009.
+Surrey-Panorama Ridge was a provincial electoral district for the Legislative Assembly of British Columbia, Canada, from 2001 to 2009.
 The district was created in the 1999 redistribution from the southern half of Surrey-Newton, and the western portion of Surrey-Cloverdale.
 It was abolished following the 2008 redistribution, with a large portion going to the new Surrey-Panorama riding.

 Demographics

 Members of the Legislative Assembly

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: